 to everyone, just follow the instructions for entering and come along!
 You don't have

 to be an ABSP member to enter any event, but it will cost you a small amount more if you're not.
 Details of how to join are at the bottom of the page.
-If you've never played a tournament before then your first one-day tournament is FREE
+If you've never played a tournament before then your first year's membership is FREE

 This is not a complete guide to the rules, it is just the answers to a few questions you might have, and a summary of some useful information.
 If you have any queries at all then please feel free to email us

 Do I have to bring a Scrabble set?

 Although playing equipment is not provided by the organisers, most people coming to a tournament do bring their own boards, tiles, racks etc. along with them.
 This means there is never a shortage of equipment to go around!
 It is by no means compulsory to bring any playing equipment with you.

 The only thing you should bring is a pen and paper for recording the score.
 Various designs of printed scoresheet which you are welcome to download and use can be found on the online version of this page